 All procedures were approved by Colorado Multiple Institutional Review Board (IRB #: 23-0272).
 Recruitment was targeted towards social media sites (e.g., Facebook and LinkedIn).
 To elicit survey participants, Centiment runs batches of notifications to specific subgroups of individuals (based on eligibility criteria) throughout the fielding window of a survey.
 These notifications include a combination of both email and push notifications based on participant preferences.
 Participants only see the estimated length of the survey and the reward that they stand to earn before reviewing the survey content.
 No other information regarding the survey, its subject matter, or how to qualify for the survey is provided in order to avoid selection bias.
 Individuals are compensated via PayPal accounts.
-The study consent and survey were administered via Research Electronic Data Capture (REDCap)(Harris et al., 2009).
+Participants typically earn around \$5 per completed survey, and some choose to donate their reward to a local school or nonprofit of their choice.
+The study consent and survey were administered via Research Electronic Data Capture (REDCap) [31].
 REDCap is a secure, web-based application designed to support data capture for research studies.
 Participants were recruited over a 2-week period in December of 2022.